learningmatter-mit/VOID/README.md

 ```

 This will dock the molecule contained in `molecule.xyz` to the zeolite in `AFI.cif` using the batch docker, Voronoi sampler with predefined number of clusters and a fitness function that considers the minimum distance between the host and the guest.
 All output files are saved in the folder `~/Desktop/dock`.

+For more information on the dockers, samplers and fitness functions available, run `dock.py --help`.
+Help on further commands are available once the choice of dockers, samplers and fitness functions are made, e.g. `dock.py -d batch -s voronoi_cluster -f min_distance --help`.

 ## Nomenclature